jensendarren/FlightSurety/README.md

 Below are details on how to start each service:

-### Ganacge
+### Ganache

-Ganacge needs to be started up with specific commmand line arguments so that the tests and application run correctly.
+Ganache needs to be started up with specific commmand line arguments so that the tests and application run correctly.
 So open a terminal window and run:

 ```
 ganache-cli -a 50 --gasLimit 300000000 --gasPrice 20000000000 -m 'candy maple cake sugar pudding cream honey rich smooth crumble sweet treat'